kachristensen/Current-Dnd-Campaigns/Session Notes/17 -  Maghaven I (8-10-25).md

    As we stood from the table to turn and leave
    /
    With Wuffi jealous and seemingly larger
-   And a short visit for Rem to a nearby barber
+   And Rem's short visit to a nearby barber
    We made our way to a magical store
    And traded and bartered for items galore
    Newly equipped, we made our departure